ATATC/atatc.github.io/README.md

 I'm currently an undergraduate student in [Engineering Science](https://engsci.utoronto.ca) 2T9 at UTSG.
 My major interest is in the field of Computer Vision, which include Autonomous Racing and Medical Image Processing.
-I am also a full stack developer who mainly focus on Next.js, SpringBoot, and MySQL.
+I am also a full stack developer who mainly focuses on Next.js, SpringBoot, and MySQL.

 I initially worked as a full stack developer since middle school in Shanghai.
-I developed the website and schedule system for [Intelligent International Education](https://inteledu.ca) as a part-time co-op job in 2023.
 My research career started in high school at [Villanova College](https://www.villanovacollege.org).
 Later, I did an internship in MIP at [Vector Institute](https://vectorinstitute.ai).

 Earlier in 2019, I founded [Project Neura](https://projectneura.org) and held tens of projects with other members.
 Noticeably, we developed LEADS as a collaborative project with the VeC team, which is a club in my high school that aims